harrycot/foostack/README.md

 Server peers are currently limited to a defined list.

 #### Serialization:
-  - **on handshake**: uuid and pub is signed and sent in clear. _The receiver returns his uuid and pub as an acknowledgement._
+  - **on handshake**: uuid, pub and port  is signed and sent in clear. _The receiver returns his uuid and pub as an acknowledgement._
   - **on data**: uuid and data  is signed and sent as clear but data is encrypted and signed too. _The receiver return the same data as an acknowledgement._

 #### View:
 - the login is simulated by generating a new openpgp key pair (you can see more details in logs).